-Duke endocrinologists and other specialists manage and treat the full range of lipid disorders, including abnormalities in your cholesterol, triglyceride and other lipid levels.
-Lipid disorders can clog and damage your arteries, which increases your risk for heart disease and stroke.
-Our specialists treat highly-resistant lipid disorders and often develop effective treatment alternatives for people who cannot take statins, the most common cholesterol-lowering medications used today.
-Our goal is to help you manage your lipid disorder and help you lead a healthier, longer life.
+Duke endocrinologists and other specialists manage and treat a full range of lipid disorders, including abnormalities in cholesterol, fat, triglycerides (dyslipidemia), and other lipid levels (hyperlipidemia).
+Our doctors treat highly resistant lipid disorders and develop treatment alternatives for people who cannot take statins, the most common cholesterol-lowering medication.
+Our goal is to help you manage your lipid disorder and lead a healthier, fuller life.

 Duke Health offers locations throughout the Triangle.
 Find one near you.

 Why Choose Duke

 Almost half of our patients come to us because they can’t get treatment elsewhere for statin intolerance.
 We specialize in developing alternatives for you and have led research to find new strategies for lowering low density lipoproteins, also known as “bad” cholesterol.

 Personalized Treatment Plans

 Medications are effective at treating lipid disorders, but some of our patients prefer not to take daily medication.
 We’ll work with you to develop the most effective treatment possible that fits your lifestyle and preferences.

 Advancing Lipid Disorder Research